 The Space Needle.
 It’s the symbol of Seattle, one of the most recognizable landmarks in the world, and it’s right here for all of us to enjoy.
-No matter where you’re taking in the view of Seattle, your eyes always go directly to the Space Needle.
+No matter where you’re taking in the view of Seattle, your eyes always go directly to the needle.
 You can’t help it — it’s like a magnet.
-Not only can you admire the icon from the ground, you can also take in the incredible view from the top of the Space Needle.
+Not only can you admire the icon from the ground, you can also take in the incredible view from the top.

 Built in 1962 for the World’s Fair in Seattle, the Space Needle was once the tallest structure in the Emerald City.
 From the SpaceBase store at the bottom to the flashing red beacon on top, the Space Needle stands 605-feet tall, making it the highest observation tower in the Northwest and the fourth tallest in the country.